jamviking/project-methodology-template/docs/PROJECT-GUIDES/README.md

 # Project Guides: Complete Development Methodology

 ## Overview
-This directory contains the complete development methodology for {{PROJECT_NAME}}, implementing a systematic **Document → Analyze → Refine → Approve** philosophy that ensures quality at every level of development from project conception to story execution.
+This directory contains the complete development methodology for the project, implementing a systematic **Document → Analyze → Refine → Approve** philosophy that ensures quality at every level of development from project conception to story execution.

 ## Core Philosophy
 Our agile development methodology is built on the principle that every level of work—from high-level objectives to individual stories—must complete a rigorous quality cycle before execution begins.
 This ensures comprehensive planning, gap identification, and continuous improvement throughout the development lifecycle.